travisrmetz/w210/README.md

 pip install triceratops
 ```

-More on `triceratops` can be found in the [triceratops repo](https://github.com/stevengiacalone/triceratops).
+More on `triceratops` can be found in the tool creators' [triceratops repo](https://github.com/stevengiacalone/triceratops).

 Notebooks:
 * `triceratops.ipynb`: this notebook takes in planet candidate entries and outputs probability of being a planet candidate as well as classificiations (false positives or planet candidates) from the probabilities.